 **1 part Rosemary

-A NOTE about essential oils: I use doTerra oils when I need a few drops.
-However, when making salves, soaps, and products that require a lot of essential oils, they can get quite expensive.
-I have found the most affordable essential oils in relation to best quality possible for creating soaps and salves from Starwest Botanicals.
+A NOTE about essential oils: When making salves, soaps, and products that require a lot of essential oils, they can get quite expensive.
+I have found the most affordable essential oils in relation to best quality possible for creating soaps and salves is from Starwest Botanicals.

 A double boiler set up (I use a wide mouth quart Mason jar in a pan with a couple inches of water---Easy Peasy!)